theosanderson/covid_uk_data_timestamped/README.md

 All data is from https://coronavirus-staging.data.gov.uk/

-The most useful directory is `all` which contains case data for all types of regions: utla, ltla, nations, etc. Some missing data from August was recently backfilled from https://github.com/chrisdrakeuk/Legacy_cases_files (which provides an identical dataset).
+The most useful directory is `all` which contains case data for all types of regions: utla, ltla, nations, etc. Some missing data from Aug/Sep was recently backfilled from https://github.com/chrisdrakeuk/Legacy_cases_files (which provides an identical dataset).

 `archive` contains similar data up to `2020-08-03`.
 Early timepoints here do not include LTLA data, since this was how they came from PHE.